As a manager, getting your team to work together like a well-oiled machine is one of your most important (and toughest) jobs.

 If your team don’t know what you expect from them and they aren’t clear on roles and responsibilities, things can go awry.
 How will people know if they are performing well or not?
 What direction should they be going in?
 Is what they are doing contributing towards the wider business goals?

-None of these questions are answered if boundaries and expectations aren’t set, and the result is that engagement and performance suffers.
+None of these questions are answered if boundaries and expectations aren’t set, and the result is that engagement and performance suffer.

 You wouldn’t hire an architect and a team of contractors to design and build your dream home without first telling them exactly what you want and expect, so don’t expect your team to produce the goods if they aren’t clear on your expectations.